P2PModels/se-docs/tfgs/blockchain101.md

 called *smart contracts*.
 Smart contracts are written in high-level programming languages and then compiled into machine code.
-One of these languages, and perhaps the most widely used, is [Solidity](https://docs.soliditylang.org/en/latest/), created by Gavin Wood, one of the Ethereum co-creator.
+One of these languages, and perhaps the most widely used, is [Solidity](https://docs.soliditylang.org/en/latest/), created by Gavin Wood, one of the Ethereum co-creators.

-Solidity is an imperative [open source](https://github.com/ethereum/solidity) programming language with a syntax similar to the Java language.
+Solidity is an imperative [open-source](https://github.com/ethereum/solidity) programming language with a syntax similar to the Java language.
 Below you can see an example taken from the Ethereum documentation.